OpenVisualCloud/Media-Communications-Mesh/docs/README.md

 INFO: gRPC Server listening on 0.0.0.0:8001
 ```

-This will start the Media Proxy in blocking mode and confirm that build was successful.
+This will start the Media Proxy in blocking mode and confirm that the build was successful.
 To close it, press `Ctrl+C`.

 ### 2.3.
 Build for Docker

 #### 2.3.1.
 Prerequisites

-- Linux server (Intel Xeon processor recommended, e.g. Sapphire Rapids).
+- Linux server (Intel Xeon processor recommended, e.g., Sapphire Rapids).
-- Network Interface Card (NIC) compatible with DPDK (e.g. Intel Ethernet Controller E810-C).
+- Network Interface Card (NIC) compatible with DPDK (e.g., Intel Ethernet Controller E810-C).
-- (Recommended) Update NIC drivers and firmware.
-More info and latest drivers [Support](#4-support).
+- (_Recommended_) Update NIC drivers and firmware.
+For more information and latest drivers, see [Support](#4-support).
 - Docker engine (recommended with Buildx toolkit) configured and installed.

 #### 2.3.2.
 Build Docker Images